 Here’s a great comparison between Silent Red and standard Red switches, courtesy of Rocket Jump Ninja:

-If the board you like doesn’t have a silent switch option, you can also try installing sound dampening o-rings.
+If the board you like doesn’t have a silent switch option, there are also several methods to make your keyboard quieter like installing sound dampening o-rings.
 These will change the feel of the switches slightly, but it might be worth it for you.

 Yes, there are a lot of things to consider.
 And yes, it can get a bit confusing.
 But, as far as we’re concerned, it’s worth it.
 Membrane keyboards simply aren’t as fun to type or game on.
 They’re usable, sure, but have none of the satisfying click or physical feedback that mechanical switches offer.